danielkdewar/blog/content/post/black-queer-body-positivity-as-resistance-diverse-startup-hiring.md

 The speaker on this night was [Stephen Thrasher](https://twitter.com/thrasherxy), a Senior Columnist at The Guardian and research in American Studies at NYU.
 An embed of the recorded lecture is at the bottom of this page.

 Thrasher spoke about his experience of becoming comfortable his body—a black, overweight, gay body–by salsa dancing naked at Burning Man.
-Thrasher is a wonderfully warm storyteller and gave a moving account of finding power in the simple act of body acceptance at time when there is a war on for your mind and your body.
+Thrasher is a wonderfully warm storyteller and gave a moving account of finding power in the simple act of body acceptance at a time when there is a war on for your mind and your body.

-The wider themes of his talk spoke to how bodies get shamed and policed, particularly for women, People of color, gay, trans and queer people.
+The wider themes of his talk spoke to how bodies get shamed and policed, particularly for women, People of Color, gay, trans and queer people.

 As a white cis-heterosexual, all I can do is listen and be educated on these experiences, particularly as I am on the journey of building a company.
 It is something I am very conscious about.